 POS software is an operating system.
 The Shopify POS app, for example, is POS software.
-Once it is installed on a connected device like an iPad or tablet, it becomes your POS system.
+Once it is installed on a connected device like an iPad or touchscreen tablet, it becomes your cloud-based POS system.

 While it is just that—software—a POS system is the combination of software and hardware, like tablets and card readers.
 Your POS system is what you use to look up products, check out customers, accept payments, and make sales.